Getting a Home Loan in Australia if you're living overs...

 If you are looking to build your dream home rather than purchasing an established property, a construction loan may be the right option for you.
 Unlike a typical home loan, a construction loan covers the expenses you incur as they happen, throughout specific construction stages.

 Construction loans function very differently from a standard home loan.
-They typically charge interest-only repayments during the building process.
+They typically charge interest-only repayments throughout the building process.

-The interest-only period ensures your repayments are kept at a minimum during construction before reverting to a standard principal and interest mortgage after construction.
+The interest-only period ensures your repayments are kept at a minimum during construction before reverting to a standard mortgage post-completion.